 Ideally, there should be a single page for the checkout process, on which consumers can enter the shipping and billing information after checking their orders.
 At the most, there can also be a confirmation page before submission of the final order.

 If other pages must be included, these should be easy and quick to fill out.
 Pages can also be made to appear shorter by using 2-column layouts.

 An ideal example follows:

 6. Missing advance search:

-‘Findability’ of a product is a significant factor of success in ecommerce.
-Often, however, simple search enables it on ecommerce websites.
-Such search does not meet the complex needs of shoppers, but many ecommerce website owners do not pay attention to that aspect.
+‘Findability’ of a product is a significant factor of success in eCommerce.
+Often, however, simple search enables it on eCommerce websites.
+Such a search does not meet the complex needs of shoppers, but many eCommerce website owners do not pay attention to that aspect.
 Advanced search options, therefore, get left out during website development.

 Advanced search that is devised well can be more than just a complicated tool and can provide many benefits to both the sellers and the buyers.
 It can make the sales process much faster, which, in turn, can bring about a greater number of conversions as you will not lose prospects who give up because they can’t find the products they are looking for.
 You also stand to benefit from greater trust gained through successful, precise and fast searches.

 A good example is: